 Dishwasher Repair Foreword

-This book will tell you how to fix the most common problems with the most common brands of domestic (household) dishwashers.
+This dishwasher repair manual will tell you how to fix the most common dishwasher problems with the most common brands of domestic (household) dishwashers.
 (This represents 95+ percent of all repairs that the average handyman or service tech will run into.)

 This book will not tell you how to fix your industrial or commercial or any very large dishwasher.
 The support and control systems for such units are usually very similar in function to those of smaller units, but vastly different in design, service and repair.